xdas-dev/xinterp/README.md

 # xinterp

-This package enables exact round to even datetime64 interpolation.
+This package enables index to value mapping both in a forward and backward way. inverse retrieval of indices from given values ca be done with different mathching rules (None, nearest, forward-fill, backward-fill).
+Results are exacts even using big integers values (e.g., nanseconds datetime64).

 ## Installation